Click here to get your tickets to the HSBC Singapore Rugby Sevens!

 2. Conversion - 2 points

-After each try, teams are given the opportunity to score two additional points by means of a conversion kick.
+After each try, teams are given the opportunity to score two additional points by the means of a conversion kick.
 This kick is taken at any point in the field of play in line to where the try was scored and parallel to the touch line so teams therefore aim to score a try as close as possible to the goalposts.
 A successful conversion attempt happens when the ball is kicked above the crossbar and between the posts.
 While conversions are usually in the form of a place kick (by teeing the ball upright on the ground), they may be attempted as a drop kick, which is how conversions are done for rugby sevens.

 3. Penalty Kick – 3 points